johnwebbcole/bahtanov/README.md

 ![Printed masks](images/Bahtonov mask for 55mm and 80mm scopes.jpg)

 Now you can print them out too.
+Use the link [here](http://openjscad.org/#https://raw.githubusercontent.com/johnwebbcole/bahtanov/master/dist/bahtinov.jscad) to open the project in OpenJSCAD.

-## Running
+## Development

 The jscad project `bahtinov` uses gulp to create a `dist/bahtinov.jscad` file and watches your source for changes.
 You can drag the `dist/bahtinov.jscad` directory into the drop area on [openjscad.org](http://openjscad.org).
 Make sure you check `Auto Reload` and any time you save, gulp will recreate the `dist/bahtinov.jscad` file and your model should refresh.